 - Ballistic

-The punishments for failing to adhere to California’s new knife laws closely can be quite harsh.
-A misdemeanor charge can land you anywhere from six months to one year in jail, plus $1,000 in fines.
-A felony charge can land you 16 months to three years in jail, plus $10,000 in fines.
+The punishment that you’ll face for failing to adhere to California’s new knife laws can be harsh.
+A misdemeanor charge might carry anywhere from six months to one year in jail, as well as up to $1,000 in fines.

 Complete a Free Case Evaluation form now